TL;DR

 The primary username that represents the user.
 It could be an email address, phone number, or a generic username without a specified format.
 Its value is mutable and might change over time.
 Since it's mutable, this value can't be used to make authorization decisions.
 It can be used for username hints and in human-readable UI as a username.
 The profile scope is required to receive this claim.
 Present only in v2.0 tokens.

 That sounded serious.
 If we set up our own Entra ID test tenant, we can control the preferred_username.
 We can let the users sign in with non-UPN email addresses by enabling the Connect Sync setting Email as an alternate login ID and setting proxy addresses for the users (see Sign-in to Microsoft Entra ID with email as an alternate login ID).
 We hoped to be able to trick Microsoft into signing a JWT when logging in as a guest user and being able to control the preferred_username claim and set it to match some arbitrary user’s email address (and UPN) in the client’s tenant, but it was unsuccessful.
-We spent several hours with this and the conclusions were:
+Our conclusions following testing of the behaviour were:

 • The ID token claim preferred_username was included by default for guest accounts (we had to add it as an optional claim in the test application in our test tenant in order to see it)